ypid/seafile-wiki/Deploy-Seafile-with-apache.md

 The picture at the end of this document may help you understand seafile server better: https://github.com/haiwen/seafile/wiki/Seafile-server-components-overview

-When a user visit https://domain.com/home/my/, Apache receives this request and send it to Seahub via fastcgi.
+When a user visit https://domain.com/home/my/, Apache receives this request and sends it to Seahub via fastcgi.
 This is controlled by the following config items:

     #
     # seahub